Pennsylvania Long-Term Disability (ERISA) Attorney

 One of the first questions a long term disability practitioner will have is whether the applicable policy is one obtained through an employer or purchased independently and directly through a carrier or an agent.
 The answer makes a significant difference in how a given case will be handled and will likely proceed.

-Experienced, Knowledgeable Long Term Disability Attorneys
+Our Experienced Pennsylvania Long Term Disability Attorneys Can Help

 The aftermath of a disabling injury or diagnosis of a serious illness is a time fraught with confusion, uncertainty and for many, true panic.
 To maximize your chances of receiving the financial benefits to which you are entitled or to aggressively pursue an appeal of a prior denial, we invite you to contact a long term disability lawyer with Young, Marr and Associates at 1-(609) 755-3115 for a free evaluation of your claim.